skypjack/entt/README.md

 ## Event dispatcher

 The event dispatcher class is designed so as to be used in a loop.
-It allows users both to trigger immediate events or to enqueue events to be published all together once per tick.<br/>
+It allows users both to trigger immediate events or to queue events to be published all together once per tick.<br/>
 Internally it uses either managed or unmanaged signal handlers, that is why there exist both a managed and an unmanaged event dispatcher.